 Mark: I have to say he’s actually very open minded to creative things and pushing boundaries for someone a lot quieter and more reserved than me!
-Seeing Rob step out at BAS2015 supporting DE/VISION in a silver LED light suit was a really highlight for me.
+Seeing Rob step out supporting DE/VISION in a silver LED light suit was a really highlight for me.
 I’ve always kinda just worn what ‘feels right’ for me to wear in a kinda non-binary / gender fluid approach.
 It’s less about orientation or gender for me and more about what best suits what we’re doing musically and visually at any given time, without feeling stifled or guided by the hand of convention.

 As a band, how do you take criticism?